eurekaclinical/shrine-extras/README.md

 This package contains scripts for installing SHRINE as a service on Red Hat and CentOS Linux systems.
 These instructions will make your SHRINE installation independent of the account of the user who installed SHRINE, and they will make SHRINE start automatically on boot.

+Below the instructions are some extra tips we have found useful when deploying SHRINE.

 ## Instructions

 These instructions assume you have already followed the automated install instructions on the SHRINE website and your user account on your SHRINE server has sudo access. `$SHRINE_HOME` is the path to your SHRINE installation, usually `/opt/shrine`.
 These instructions have been tested with SHRINE version 1.19.1 on Red Hat Enterprise Linux version 6.5.